Rabmelon/tiSPHi/docs/soil.md

 $$|\boldsymbol{\tau}|\leq\mu_sp,\ |\boldsymbol{\tau}|=\sqrt{0.5(\boldsymbol{\tau}:\boldsymbol{\tau})}$$

-The isotropic pressure can be defined alternltively, where the second one is commonly used in the SPH context to eodel quasi-comopressible fluids:
+The isotropic pressure can be defined alternltively, where the second one is commonly used in the SPH context to model quasi-compressible fluid:

 $$p=K\frac{\Delta V}{V_0}=K(\frac{\rho}{\rho_0}-1)\ or\ p=c^2(\rho-\rho_0)$$